 Used to describe an installation method, floating floors have become a popular choice for a wide range of floor coverings.
 So, what exactly are floating floors and what benefits can they provide?
-Here, you’ll learn more about different types of floating floors and how they can be installed within the home.
+Here, you will learn more about different types of floating floors and how they can be installed within the home.

 What is a Floating Floor?